 Engineered wood: Engineered wood, because of the way it is made, offers many of the benefits of wood while being less susceptible to humidity.
 It has a similar feel but tends to be less expensive than solid wood floors.
 However, engineered wood can only be refinished once or twice, and can still be susceptible to scratches.
 Some engineered wood is designed with a tongue-and-groove method of installation, like laminates, which permits a floating installation.
 These floors can be installed over both wood and concrete subfloors.

 Ceramic wood-look tile: New designs and plank tile shapes have made wood-look tile an option to carefully consider.
 Unlike both natural hardwood and engineered wood, tile won’t be damaged by direct contact with water, so it can be used in a bathroom or the kitchen.
 The tile itself tends to be cheaper than wood or engineered wood, although the installation can be costlier than installing a wood or engineered wood floor.
 Ceramic tile is also far more resistant to scratches, so it is a durable option to consider if you have small children or pets.
 Do keep in mind that tile can feel cold underfoot, though.

 When you’ve taken into account your budget, whether the floor will be subjected to humidity or water, and how hard your family is likely to be on the floors, your choice may be immediately obvious.
 Whichever you choose, however, you’re certain to find that you have a wealth of beautiful options that will enhance your home.
-To help you determine the best flooring for your remodeling project, contact the experts at Sea Pointe Construction today.
+To help you determine the best flooring for your remodeling project, contact the experts at Sea Pointe Design & Remodel today.